zachboody/citrusbyte-ops-example/README.md

 ```

 Now you can actually do the rest of the stack.
-First, upload all the templates here to S3
+First, upload all the templates here to S3.
-(I'm using $prefix-citrusbyte-opstest-zach/example-app as $bucket)
+(I'm using abyss-citrusbyte-opstest-zach/example-app as $bucket)
 ```
 aws s3 mb s3://$bucket
 aws s3 cp master.yaml s3://$bucket/master.yaml
 aws s3 cp services s3://$bucket/services --recursive
 aws s3 cp infrastructure s3://$bucket/infrastructure --recursive
 ```

+After uploading, go through master.yaml and change the references to your new S3 bucket.
 Then run how you will.
 The important master parameters are
 - Example-ServiceImageID
 - Stack-Name

+Note being, you'll need to add `--capabilities CAPABILITY_NAMED_IAM` in the CLI (Or check the "I acknowlege AWS is going to create..." in the web frontend.)

 To update (Say, with an updated docker image), run the services/example-service/service.yaml CF template
 Stuff I'm not happy with: